fx74/ALQ/README.md

 -Apache Commons Math 3.6.1 (Apache License 2.0) http://commons.apache.org/proper/commons-math/

 ### Data Structure
-The Adaptive Ladder Queue can be downloaded in its whole implementation directing the attention on the ALQ/src/it/unical/dimes/elq/ path.
+The Adaptive Ladder Queue can be downloaded in its whole implementation directing the attention on the path ALQ/src/it/unical/dimes/elq/.
 In 'elq' folder the following classes are needed in order to reuse and import the data structure:

 - ALadderQueue.java<br />
 - AtomicEvent.java<br />